kerberos-io/documentation/content/prologue/how/index.md

 ## Scaling out Kerberos Agents

-Starting with a few Kerberos Agents, is straight forward.
-Scaling your Kerberos Agents is not a complex task as well, you can benefit [from the different deployments models](https://github.com/kerberos-io/agent#how-to-run-and-deploy-a-kerberos-agent) we have documented.
+Starting with a few Kerberos Agents is straight forward, and scaling your Kerberos Agents is not a complex task at all.
+You can benefit [from the different deployments models](https://github.com/kerberos-io/agent#how-to-run-and-deploy-a-kerberos-agent) we have documented, to start exploring and scaling your Kerberos.io configuration.

 {{< figure src="scaling-out.svg" alt="Scaling out your Kerberos Agents is not a complex task." caption="Scaling out your Kerberos Agents is not a complex task." class="stretch">}}

-Depending on your scenario [you choose one deployment over the other](https://github.com/kerberos-io/agent#how-to-run-and-deploy-a-kerberos-agent), however there is no golden rule, you should move forward with what you prefer and have experience with.
+Depending on your scenario [you choose one deployment over the other](https://github.com/kerberos-io/agent#how-to-run-and-deploy-a-kerberos-agent).
+There is no golden rule for the best deployment, you should move forward with your preference and experience.
 A few examples:

 - If you are not into `kubernetes`, and you have only a dozen of cameras, it might be more suitable to utilise `docker compose`.